micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 Notable JavaScript Runtime Environments

-- The browser environment (For instance powered by V8)
+- The browser environment (For instance powered by V8 in Chrome)
-- NodeJS powered by V8, not providing the DOM tree, AJAX, etc. but allows for installing packages to support these.
+- NodeJS powered by V8, but not providing the DOM tree, AJAX, etc. Allows for installing packages to support these.

 ## Babel & WebPack